open-ch/pyrene/FAQ.md

 .github/workflows/lint.yml
 .github/workflows/test.yml
 ```
-Those two actions are triggered upon a commit or merge.
+Those two actions are automatically triggered upon a commit and a PR merge.

 CD for `Kitchensink` is managed by GitHub Actions, by the following file:
 ```